Retired NYPD Sergeant Ozzie Fletcher Receives Purple Heart 7 Decades After Being Wounded In World War II

 NEW YORK (CBSNewYork) — A retired NYPD sergeant has received his Purple Heart.

-He finally got the award seven decades after being wounded on D Day.READ MORE: Man Slashed In Head Inside Times Square Subway Station
+He finally got the award seven decades after being wounded on D Day.READ MORE: Parents Say Children Who Narrowly Avoided Gunfire In Brazen Mount Eden Shooting Are Suffering Mental Trauma

 The Army presented 99-year-old Ozzie Fletcher with the medal at Fort Hamilton on Friday.

-MORE NEWS: 'I Hope This Is The Beginning Of Something': Hundreds Flock To Harlem For Juneteenth Block Party
+MORE NEWS: Historic Great Depression-Era Mural Faces Uncertainty As Questions Raised About Future Of N.J.
+School It Calls Home

-Today, retired NYPD Sergeant Ozzie Fletcher received the Purple Heart for injuries received 76 yrs ago while serving in the @USArmy when his vehicle was struck by a missile on D-Day.READ MORE: Caught On Camera: Innocent Children Caught In Middle Of Brazen Shooting In The Bronx
+Today, retired NYPD Sergeant Ozzie Fletcher received the Purple Heart for injuries received 76 yrs ago while serving in the @USArmy when his vehicle was struck by a missile on D-Day.READ MORE: NYC Mayoral Race: Due To Ranked Choice Voting, Winner Of Democratic Primary May Not Be Known For Weeks

 I’m honored to share this day w/ Sgt Fletcher & thank him for his services to our nation & city! pic.twitter.com/CXmHiZlz1Y